 In March 2021, a volcanic eruption began in the Geldingadalir valley at Fagradalsfjall Mountain on the Reykjanes peninsula in Iceland.
-The volcano is only located 30 km from Reykjavík and the eruption is still ongoing, constantly changing the surrounding landscape.
+The volcano is only located 30 km from Reykjavík and the eruption lasted for several months, constantly changing the surrounding landscape.

 All photos were taken in Nátthagi valley where you could get really close to the fresh lava flow.
 If this valley is filled up with lava, the lava will flow down the mountains towards the ocean.